nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Enabling verbosity displays timestamps::

- sudo -u www-data php occ upgrade -v ownCloud or one of the apps require upgrade - only a limited number of commands are available 2015-06-23T09:06:15+0000 Turned on maintenance mode 2015-06-23T09:06:15+0000 Checked database schema update 2015-06-23T09:06:15+0000 Checked database schema update for apps
+ sudo -u www-data php occ upgrade -v
+ Nextcloud or one of the apps require upgrade - only a limited number of commands are available 2015-06-23T09:06:15+0000 Turned on maintenance mode 2015-06-23T09:06:15+0000 Checked database schema update 2015-06-23T09:06:15+0000 Checked database schema update for apps